-Xylem worked with MSD to implement Xylem Vue powered by GoAigua's SSO/CSO Prediction and Prevention applications, which utilizes a combination of sensors and weather data, along with artificial intelligence, to create a real time decision support system that delivers automated, optimized control of existing assets to reduce sewage overflows, maximize storage, and maximize treatment during wet weather.
+Xylem worked with MSD to implement Xylem's SSO/CSO Prediction and Prevention applications, which utilizes a combination of sensors and weather data, along with artificial intelligence, to create a real time decision support system that delivers automated, optimized control of existing assets to reduce sewage overflows, maximize storage, and maximize treatment during wet weather.

 SSO-700 STF is now controlled based on real-time upstream and downstream conditions, along with real-time feedback on what’s happening at two of the downstream RTC facilities (Ross Run and Mitchell Ave).
 This allows MSD to harness the power of Collection System Optimization analytics when deciding whether to active or deactivate high rate treatment and when to fill or drain tanks.

 "The real-time decision support provided by Xylem gives our operators the time and confidence they need to ensure we are optimizing our collection system to reduce sewer overflows during wet weather events."